embeddedartistry/libc/docs/CONTRIBUTING.md

 * [GitHub Project Page][8]
 * [GitHub Issue Tracker][6]

-Embedded Artistry has a Slack team that you can join to ask questions.
-[Please use this invite link to join.](https://join.slack.com/t/embeddedartistry/shared_invite/enQtMjgyNzI2MDY4NjkyLTcyZTk2OGZjZTk2MGY3NzMyNGM4NDg0ZjYyNzEyNDI1MzA1ZjYzNTc2Y2EzMzM5N2IyZmViYWFhMGRjZDM3Zjk)

-Questions can also be submitted [on the Embedded Artistry website](https://embeddedartistry.com/contact)
+Questions can also be submitted [on the Embedded Artistry website](https://embeddedartistry.com/contact) and in the [Embedded Artistry Forum](https://embeddedartistry.com/community/embedded-artistry-oss/).

 Useful Documentation: